Carrots baked in a sweet brown sugar glaze are tender and delicious and a perfect side for roast Sunday dinners or Thanksgiving.

 Most people make glazed carrots by cooking them in a pot on the stovetop, but if you haven't tried baking them in the oven, you're missing out.

-Brown sugar and butter melt together in a skillet on the stove top to create a sweet glaze, that’s extra delicious with added ground cinnamon.
-Believe me, these carrots are sweet and amazing.
+Brown sugar and butter melt together in a skillet on the stove top to create a sweet glaze, that's extra delicious with added ground cinnamon.
+Believe me, these carrots are sweet and amazing and an easy side.

 Roasting the carrots concentrates their flavor and they caramelize in the butter glaze.
 They're super easy to make and I love the fact they can be made in the oven.
 It only takes about 25 minutes for the carrots to tenderize in the heat of the oven.
 They can be cooked along with a Sunday roast if you have a nice big oven, with two shelves.

 Perfect with roast beef, roast chicken or lamb and, of course, turkey, these carrots often feature on my Sunday dinner menu.

 You may wonder which carrots are best for glazing.
 I like baby carrots, since I don't have to peel, just open the packet and toss.
 However, any carrots will work for this recipe.
 You can cut regular carrots in discs or julienne then into strips.
 The key is to make sure the carrot pieces are similar in size.

 Glazed carrots taste best when freshly made and served immediately when they are just tender-crisp and their outer surface is caramelized.
 However, if you have leftovers there's absolutely no problem with saving them in the refrigerator.
 They'll stay fresh in an air-tight container for 2 to 4 days.
 All you have to do is reheat them in the microwave.
 They won't be as good as on the first go round, but they still go down a treat in my house.